TRIQS/dft_tools/doc/guide/analysis.rst

 Note that all routines available in :class:`SumkDFT <dft.sumk_dft.SumkDFT>` are also available here.

-If required, we have to load and initialise the real frequency self energy.
-Most conveniently, you have your self energy already stored as a real frequency :class:`BlockGf <pytriqs.gf.BlockGf>` object in a hdf5 file::
+If required, we have to load and initialise the real-frequency self energy.
+Most conveniently, you have your self energy already stored as a real-frequency :class:`BlockGf <pytriqs.gf.BlockGf>` object in a hdf5 file::

   ar = HDFArchive('case.h5', 'a')
   SigmaReFreq = ar['dmft_output']['Sigma_w']

 You may also have your self energy stored in text files.
-For this case the :ref:`TRIQS <triqslibs:welcome>` library offers the function :meth:`read_gf_from_txt`, which is able to load the data from text files of one Greens function block into a real frequency :class:`ReFreqGf <pytriqs.gf.ReFreqGf>` object.
+For this case the :ref:`TRIQS <triqslibs:welcome>` library offers the function :meth:`read_gf_from_txt`, which is able to load the data from text files of one Green function block into a real-frequency :class:`ReFreqGf <pytriqs.gf.ReFreqGf>` object.
 Loading each block separately and building up a :class:´BlockGf <pytriqs.gf.BlockGf>´ is done with::

   from pytriqs.gf.tools import *